Matt Jones (footballer, born 1986): Professional

 Jones turned professional in 2009 with the Western Mass Pioneers.
 He made his professional debut on 25 April of that year in the side's 1–3 opening day away defeat against the Harrisburg City Islanders.

 Jones was signed by Portuguese team C.D.
 Santa Clara, before the start of the 2009–10 season.
 He immediately made himself first-choice at the second division club, going on to appear in 21 matches out of 30 in that first campaign.

 In June 2011, Jones went on trial with Scottish Premier League side Aberdeen.
 However, nothing came of it, and he continued playing in Portugal's second level, successively representing Madeira's C.F.
 União and C.F.
 Os Belenenses.

 Jones only missed one league game in 42 for the latter in the 2012–13 campaign, helping it return to the Primeira Liga after three years.
 He made his debut in the competition on 18 August 2013, in a 0–3 home loss to Rio Ave FC.

 On 30 June 2015, Jones was loaned to top flight newcomers C.D.
 Tondela for the upcoming campaign.
 He made his competitive debut on 14 August, in a 1–2 home defeat to Sporting Clube de Portugal.

 On 9 February 2016, Jones was confirmed as the latest Philadelphia Union signing, arriving on a season-long loan.
 He made his only Major League Soccer appearance on 1 June in a 3–2 home win over the Columbus Crew as Andre Blake was away with Jamaica at the Copa América Centenario; he had become a father days earlier.
 In April of the following year, he joined National Premier Soccer League club Elm City Express.
 He made his debut on 6 May, in a 2–0 win over Greater Lowell United FC.

 Coaching career

-On 12 January 2018, Jones was announced as assistant coach of the Quinnipiac Bobcats football team.
+On 30 March 2017, Jones was announced as assistant coach of the Quinnipiac Bobcats women's soccer team.
+He joined the staff of the men's team on 12 January 2018.